-1. Combine flour, baking soda and salt in a small bowl.
+Combine flour, baking soda and salt in a small bowl.
+Set aside.

-2. Using an electric mixer, cream your butter.
+Using an electric mixer, cream your butter.
 Once your butter is creamy and glossy, scrape down the sides of the bowl and add the brown sugar and white sugar to the butter.
-Cream the sugars with the butter until light and fluffy in texture (approximately 3-minutes; scraping the sides of the bowl down as needed).
-Add vanilla extract and mix until combined.
-Slowly add eggs to the sugar butter mixture.
-If using regular eggs, add eggs one at a time, mixing completely before adding the second egg.
-Add the pumpkin pie spice, cinnamon and nutmeg until combined.
+Cream the sugars into the butter, until light and fluffy in texture (approximately 3-minutes; scraping the sides of the bowl down as needed).
+Add the vanilla extract and mix until combined.
+Slowly add eggs to the sugar-butter mixture.
+Add the pumpkin pie spice, cinnamon and nutmeg into the mixture and mix until combined.

-3. Slowly add the flour mixture to the sugar butter mixture, being careful not to over mix (this will result in a tough dough).
+Slowly add the flour mixture to the sugar-butter mixture.
 Mix until just combined.
-It's okay if the flour isn't incorporated completely.
-Add the white chocolate chips and mix until just combined.
-Now use a rubber scraper or spoon to scrape down the sides of the mixer to make sure all the ingredients are fully incorporated.
+Add the white chocolate chips and mix until combined.
+Remove bowl from the mixer and use a rubber scraper to make sure all the ingredients are fully incorporated.

-4. Place the dough in an air tight container and refrigerate for several hours or overnight.
+Wrap the dough in plastic wrap and refrigerate for several hours or overnight.